WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "variations": "file:./variations.php" }
 ```

 That PHP file is expected to `return` an array that contains the block variations.
+Strings found in the variations returned from the PHP file will not be localized automatically; instead, use the `__()` function as usual.

 For example:

 ```php
 <?php